White Pocket

 Trail Difficulty - HARD to EXTREME

-I would rate the difficulty of this trail as a 5 on a scale of 1-5 (with 5 being most difficult).
-The drive to the White Pocket is 36 miles and takes about 2 1/2 hours to get there (from US89).
+I rate the difficulty of this trail as a 5 on a scale of 1-5 (with 5 being most difficult).
+The drive to the White Pocket is 36 miles, and it takes about 2 1/2 hours to get there (from US89).
 The majority of the long drive is on ranch-style dirt roads.
 However, the last 5 miles are made up of DEEP SAND and rock sections.
-A 4x4 vehicle with good ground clearance and good off-road tires are a must.
-If you get stuck, it is very difficult to dig yourself out and the cost for extraction can run upward of $1,000.
+A 4x4 vehicle with good ground clearance and off-road tires is a must.
+If you get stuck, it is very difficult to dig yourself out, and the extraction cost can run up to $1,000.

-Even if you have a high clearance, 4-wheel drive vehicle – I would strongly suggest letting air out of your tires down to 10 -15 lbs of pressure which allows your tires to expand and gives them more traction in deep sand.
+Even if you have a high-clearance, 4-wheel drive vehicle, I suggest letting air out of your tires down to 15-20 lbs of pressure.
+This allows your tires to expand and gives them more traction in deep sand.
 For this reason, you will need a portable air compressor for the ride home.

 GPS Coordinates & Elevation